 A: Our application guidance has been out for consultation.
 We are currently making improvements and it will be available soon.

 Q: Can I apply to join the register with spent criminal convictions?

 A: We consulted on our guidance for applicants throughout October.
 The outcomes will be published soon.
 You can follow us on Twitter for regular updates.

 Q: What will happen to the fees I have paid when Social Work England becomes the new regulator?

 A: All remaining balances will be transferred to Social Work England around the date of transfer.

 Q: Should I cancel my direct debit as I will be transferring to Social Work England in December?

 A: If you have a direct debit set up with HCPC you do not need to take any action.
 Please do not cancel your direct debit.
-Your payment from 1 October 2019 will be transferred from HCPC to us when we take over as the regulator in December.
+Your payment from 1 October 2019 will be transferred from HCPC to our direct debit provider when we take over as the regulator in December.

 The next direct debit payment of £45.00 will then be paid on 1 April 2020.
 We will work with your bank to update the payment account details and we will let you know once this has been done.
 Please be assured that you will not be charged twice as a result of the change in regulator.